-iPhone 12 Dummy Models Depict Design and Size Options
+Hands On With iPhone 12 Models Showing New Sizes and Design

 Ahead of the launch of new iPhones we often see dummy models created based on leaked schematics and specifications, with those models designed to let case makers create cases for the new devices ahead of their release.
 We got our hands on a set of dummy models that represent the iPhone 12 lineup, giving us our first close look at the iPhone 4-style design and the different size options.